jeancarlov/Election-Analysis/README.md

 ## Overview of Election Audit:

-A Colorado Board of Elecitons employee has given you the following task to complete the elcetion audit of a recent local congressional election.
+A Colorado Board of Elecitons employee has given you the following task to complete the election audit of a recent local congressional election.

 * Candidate Results Objective:
 1. Calculate the total nummber of votes cast.